LarisseLima/LarisseLima/README.md

 ### Hellooo! 👋 Welcome to my profile
- My name is Larisse Lima I'm  Front-end And Mobile Developer, graduate student in Systems Analysis and Development.
+ My name is Larisse Lima I'm   Mobile Developer, Graduated in Analysis and Systems Development.

-- In love with JavaScript 💛
+- In love with Flutter 💙

--  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, React, Flutter , Java and looking for learning much more!

 Follow me on my social networks: